enzanki-ars/voicemeeter-remote-python/README.md

 - `errors.VMRDriverError`: Raised when a C API function returns an unexpected value.

 ### Tests
-Included are some unit tests which can be run with nosetools so `pip install nose`

-test/other/runmany.ps1 uses the plugin -randomize so `pip install randomize`
+First make sure you installed the [development dependencies]https://github.com/onyx-and-iris/voicemeeter-remote-python#installation

-You can isolate tests by commenting/uncommenting the `@nottest` decorator before each test class.
+Isolate tests using the `@nottest` decorator before each test class.

 To run the tests from test directory:

-`nosetests test` or `.\runmany.ps1 <num>` where num is the number of tests you wish to run.
+`nosetests --r test` or `.\runmany.ps1 <num>` where num is the number of tests you wish to run.

 If using runmany to run tests output will be logged and a summary log will be written.